mech/Notes/HR/jobline.md

 (1 of 2378) -> too large?
 Narrow your search terms or use the filter
 ```

+## Data

 Data analysis -> Break into group -> Targeted marketing (marketing as in the sense of value awareness)

+Can you answer these questions:

+* How many leaves requests you service for this month/year?
+* How many timesheets Jobline process every months?
+* Request flow (Twitter and Netflix)

 ## Pipelines